Workbench-managed Credentials

 AWS credentials

-For more information about enabling this feature, see the Posit Workbench Administration Guide: AWS credentials section.
+For more information about enabling this feature, see the AWS credentials section of the Posit Workbench Administration Guide.

 Azure credentials

-When Workbench is configured to use Microsoft Entra ID for Single Sign-On (SSO), users can also be granted delegated permissions for additional Azure resources without needing to sign in again.
+When you configure Workbench to use Microsoft Entra ID for Single Sign-On (SSO), it can grant uses delegated permissions for additional Azure resources without requiring them to sign in again.
 See Microsoft Entra ID (formerly Azure Active Directory) and the Understanding delegated access sections of Microsoft’s website for more information on delegating credentials with Entra ID.

-These delegated credentials eliminate the need for end users to manage complex authentication workflows when accessing Azure services from within Workbench.
+These delegated credentials eliminate the need for end users to manage complex authentication workflows when they access Azure services from within Workbench.

-And while the most common delegated permissions are to access Azure services themselves (such as object storage or one of their cloud-backed databases), the same mechanism can be used to grant access to any third-party application in the same Entra ID tenant.
+While users commonly receive delegated permissions to access Azure services (such as object storage or cloud-backed databases), the same mechanism can also grant access to any third-party application within the same Entra ID tenant.

-For more information about enabling this feature, see the Posit Workbench Administration Guide: Azure credentials section.
+For more information about enabling this feature, see the Azure credentials section of the Posit Workbench Administrator Guide.

 Databricks

-For more information, see the Workbench-managed Databricks Credentials section of the User Guide.
-To learn about the Databricks Pane and Connections Pane integration for RStudio Pro, see the Databricks in RStudio Pro section.
+For more information, see the Workbench-managed Databricks Credentials section of this User Guide.
+To learn about the Databricks pane and Connections pane integration for RStudio Pro, see the Databricks in RStudio Pro section.

 Snowflake credentials

-Snowflake roles are supported when Snowflake accounts are configured within Workbench and authenticate via OAuth2.
-The Snowflake integration in Workbench provides a few additional controls in the Edit Credentials dialog, discussed in the Workbench-managed Snowflake Credentials section.
+Snowflake roles are supported when you configure Snowflake accounts within Workbench and authenticate via OAuth2.
+The Snowflake integration in Workbench offers additional controls in the Edit Credentials dialog, which is discussed in the Workbench-managed Snowflake Credentials section.

 Starting a Session with Workbench-managed credentials

-If your administrator has configured and enabled one or more cloud provider integrations, a new widget displays in the New Session dialog.
+If your administrator has configured and enabled one or more cloud provider integrations, a new section displays in the New Session dialog.
 This allows you to select multiple credentials – one per provider – to use for the new session.
 More controls are available in the Edit Credentials dialog.
-See the The Edit Credentials Dialog section below for more information.
+See the Edit Credentials dialog section below for more information.

-Credentials selection widget in the New Session Dialog
+Credentials selection options in the New Session dialog

-By default, any cloud provider with a valid credential is automatically selected for use with the new session.
-Credentials are considered “in use” if the corresponding button is blue with a check mark in the corner.
-You can toggle a credential on or off by clicking the button.
-For providers that require authentication, the logo is either greyed out or colored to indicate the authentication status.
-An empty circle in the corner with no check mark means that the credential is ready to be enabled.
+To toggle a credential on or off, select the check mark.
+For providers that require authentication, the logo is either grayed out or colored to indicate the authentication status.
+An empty circle in the corner with no check mark means that you can enable the credential.

 AWS “biostats-group” role is enabled for use.
 Databricks “main” workspace is authenticated but not in use.

-If a lock is displayed, then that credential is not authenticated yet.
-You can click on the button to sign in and begin the authentication flow.
-The widget shows a pending indicator while authentication is in progress.
+If a lock is displayed (as shown in the image above), then that credential is not authenticated yet.
+You can click the lock to sign in and begin the authentication flow.
+Any pending credentials show a spinning indicator while authentication is in progress.

 Pending sign-in to the Snowflake “Default Role” for the POSIT_SOFTWARE_PBC_DEV account